Does your baby hate having a blocked-up nose?

 5. Keeping Your Baby Safe

-When using the bulb syringe or the nasal aspirator, there are a few precautions you should take.
+When using the bulb syringe or the nasal aspirator, you should take a few precautions.
 The process should always be very gentle, and you should remain calm to keep your baby relaxed.

 Always start the process with freshly washed hands.
 This will keep you from giving your baby any germs.
 Also, don’t forget to wash your hands after clearing your baby’s secretions to prevent spreading germs or bacteria to yourself and others.